shideneyu/Liminality/readme.md

 # Liminality

-__Liminality__ is a Linux MDM login manager theme that features for the first time of Human history (for MDM themes), a video as a moving background.
+__Liminality__ is a Linux MDM login manager theme that features for the first time a video as a moving background.
 How did I manage that ?
 As you might know, the embedded version of *webkit* used in MDM does know allow us to use `<video>` tags, so I fragmented my video into numerous `png` chunks and looped them to produce this result.
+Isn't a video just a sequence of frames ;) ?

 ## Installation